linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 3. Check if connection to cluster can be established via `kubectl`
 4. Check if Linkerd control plane is installed
 5. Install the sample application

-Once the test suite is complete (success / failure ) all resources created for the test are destroyed if not immediately after each test.

 ---

 ### Testing Methodologies for various features

 The conformance test suite is intended to be run against an installation of Linkerd.
 Passing this test suite would give the user the assurance that a given configuration of Linkerd works (as expected) with a given version of Kubernetes and its cluster configuration.